PanagiotisGia-prog/C-_Player-s_Guide_Challenges_Solutions/README.md

-# CSharp Player's Guide – Challenge Solutions
+# C# Player's Guide – Challenge Solutions

-##About This Repository
+## About This Repository

-###This repository contains my personal solutions to the challenges from the book The C# Player's Guide by RB Whitaker.
+### This repository contains my personal solutions to the challenges from the book The C# Player's Guide by RB Whitaker.

 Important Notes:
 -----------------------------------------------------------------------------------------------------------------------